ADMIN-INTELLIGENCE-GmbH/laravel-log-shipper/README.md

 When a failure occurs, the original log payload will be written to the specified channel, along with failure details in the context.

+> **⚠️ Important:** Do not set the fallback channel to `log_shipper` itself, as this will create an infinite loop.
+The package automatically prevents this scenario.

 ## Changelog

 Please see [CHANGELOG.md](CHANGELOG.md) for more information on what has changed recently.